15 Top States Where Professionals with Student Debt Own Homes

 No one lives in Washington D.C. by accident.
 As the capital of the United States, there is simply no substitute for the types of people you can meet, influence, and be influenced by there.
 And that’s probably why D.C.-based SoFi members are predominantly social scientists and lawyers, rather than accountants and MBA-holding professionals (as found in other states).
 Access and power come at a cost, so D.C. is a very expensive place to call home.
 Every penny counts there, where the “least expensive” home is much more expensive than anywhere else SoFi members cluster.

 The capital’s draw makes sense in other ways, too: D.C. members have both the highest average salaries, and, due to the highly educated nature of the population, the highest average debt.
-Fortunately, at over $22K, student loan refinance members in D.C. save more than in any of the 15 states on the list.
 The data gives you a pretty good feeling they’re putting those refinance savings to smart use, though, as D.C. residents also have a higher than average down payment, and the average age of a D.C. homebuyer is actually a year younger than the SoFi member average.

 Minnesota – SoFi Mortgage member rank: #14